Model selection in the space of Gaussian models invariant by symmetry

 For different values of $D=d I_4$, the only models that have highest posterior probability are the 4 models: $\Gamma_{22}^\ast = \mathfrak{S}_4$, $\Gamma_{19}^\ast = \langle (1,3),\,\, (2,4) \rangle$, $\Gamma_{13}^\ast = \langle {(1,3)(2,4)} \rangle$, $\Gamma_1^\ast = \{\mathrm{id}\}$.
 These four subgroups form a path in the Hasse diagram of subgroups of $\mathfrak{S}_4^\ast$, i.e. $\Gamma_{22}^\ast \supset \Gamma_{19}^\ast \supset \Gamma_{13}^\ast \supset \Gamma_1^\ast$.
 Thus the four selected colorings, corresponding to the permutation groups are in some way consistent.
 Moreover, each of them has a good statistical interpretation.
 Let us interpret models $\Gamma_{13}^\ast$ and $\Gamma_{19}^\ast$.
 Recall the enumeration of vertices $(1,2,3,4) = (L_1, B_1, L_2, B_2)$.
 The invariance with respect to the transposition ${(1,3)}$ means that $L_1$ is exchangeable with $L_2$ and, similarly, the invariance with respect to the transposition ${(2,4)}$ implies exchangeability of $B_1$ and $B_2$.
 Both together correspond to the fact that sons should be exchangeable in some way.

 We observe that only the $\Gamma_{22}^\ast$ model appeared in former attempts of model selection for Frets' heads data.
-It was selected in \cite{HL08}, by a likelihood ratio test.
-Note that the only complete RCOP model selected in \cite{Ge11} (who used the Edwards-Havranek model selection procedure) among the $9$ minimally accepted models on p.
+It was considered in \cite[Fig. S7 p.28 of the Supplementary material]{Hel18b} with eleven other models.
+Note that the only complete RCOP model selected in \cite{Ge11} (who used the Edwards-Havr\'anek model selection procedure) among the $9$ minimally accepted models on p.
 676 of her article is $\Gamma_{10}^\ast$, which is not selected by our exact Bayesian procedure for any choice of $D=d \, I_4$.
-Coloured graphical model selection using the colored $G$-Wishart distribution as the prior on $K=\Sigma^{-1}$ was also done in the supplementary file of \cite{MLG15}.